layilin/SP23-33852/_annotations/book2.md

 58.88 cates.
 Choice foods, viands, or delicacies.

 [plant] 59.95 nightshade's juice.
 Nightshade most likely refers to *Atropa belladonna*, a poisonous plant also known as deadly nightshade or belladonna.
 The foliage, fruits, and roots are all highly toxic, and consuming only ten berries can kill an adult human.
-It is native from England through central and southern Europe to Iran.
+Its native range is England to central and southern Europe to Iran.

 59.104 thy little gang.
 Enslaved children.
 Almost all enslaved persons on the plantation were forced to work, including the young.
 The tasks children were assigned included weeding, cutting grass to feed the cattle, washing clothes, and serving in the main house.